-SEE: Coal overshadows EU membership prospects of the Western Balkans30.
-April 2015. / SEE Energy News
+SEE: Coal overshadows EU membership prospects of the Western Balkans, SEE Energy News

 EU accession for Western Balkans countries must go hand in hand with environmental and climate action, writes Dragana Mileusnic.

 Dragana Mileusnic is energy policy coordinator for South East Europe at Climate Action Network Europe

 Countries of the Western Balkans seeking to join the EU have made almost no progress on aligning their environmental and climate policies with the EU principles.
 In fact, they are diminishing prospects of their EU membership by supporting environmentally and socially damaging coal investments.